apache/dubbo-website/content/en/contact/committer/release-guide/java-sdk.md

 Release Notes:
 https://github.com/apache/dubbo/releases/tag/untagged-4775c0a22c60fca55118

-The artifacts have been signed with Key : 28681CB1, which can be found in the keys file: https://dist.apache.org/repos/dist/dev/dubbo/KEYS
+The artifacts have been signed with Key: 28681CB1, which can be found in the keys file: https://dist.apache.org/repos/dist/dev/dubbo/KEYS

-The vote will be open for at least 72 hours or until necessary number of votes are reached.
+The vote will be open for at least 72 hours or until the necessary number of votes are reached.

 Please vote accordingly: